Women Stem Up

 • Reflect on how you deal with and receive different students’ questions and comments (e.g. which questions are followed up or later used as examples)

 It is challenging to be fully conscious of and handle the gender dynamics in the classroom, since they involve general patterns that seldom manifest themselves in clear-cut ways.
 These are, thus, general trends and not something that happens in every teaching scenario.
-We cannot, therefore, presume that individual women and men behave according to these patterns.
+We cannot, therefore, presume that individual women and men will always behave according to these patterns.

 3.2 Examination and feedback